Discount Agents: Everything You Need to Know to Do It Right

 7. Flat-Fee MLS Only

-This is where an agent just lists your home on the MLS for a flat fee with no other services provided.
+This is where an agent lists your home on the MLS for a flat fee with no other services provided.

-However, while discount agents & brokers can save you money on the fees associated with selling a home, they also have a few drawbacks.
+While discount agents & brokers can save you money on the fees associated with selling a home, they also have a few drawbacks.
 Here’s a look at some of the pros and cons of using discount real estate agents & brokers:

 Pro: You’ll Save Money on Commission Fees

 The biggest advantage of using a discount agent or broker is that you’ll save money on commission fees.
 A typical real estate agent’s commission is 6%, but discount agents typically charge a lower commission, often between 2% and 4%.
-This can save you a significant amount of money, especially if you’re selling a high-priced home.
+This can save you significant money, especially if you’re selling a high-priced home.

 Con: You May Have to Pay Upfront

-Some discount agents & brokers require you to pay their commission up front.
+Some discount agents & brokers require you to pay their commission upfront.
 This means that if your home doesn’t sell, you’re out the money you paid for their services.
 Make sure you understand the terms of your agreement before signing anything.

 Con: Discount Brokerage Agents Are Paid Salary